One Surefired Powerful Longevity Tea

 I have yet to try Gynostemma, but it’s on my short list

-If you’ve used Gynostemma, let us know what you think in the Comments below.
+If you’ve used Gynostemma, let us know what you think of it in the Comments below.